doxigo/git-ip-guard/README.md

 - Try the push again (the hook includes automatic retry logic)
 - Use `SKIP_IP_CHECK=1 git push` if you need to bypass temporarily

-### Visual indicator not showing

-- Ensure Starship is properly configured (if using)
-- The country flag is shown during git push operations

 ### Hook not triggering